sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 and not fixed and rigid like other generators.
 Go and play with the settings in the `<database>.tt` file, that's what it's there for.

 If your database changes, simply re-save the `<database>.tt` file.
-It's that good.
+That's it.

 [Click here](https://github.com/sjh37/efreversepoco/wiki/Full-control-over-the-generated-code) to see a full list of features.